nlposs/NLP-OSS/PC-Reinvite-Template.md

 | EMNLP	| Barceló Bávaro Convention <br> Centre, Dominican Republic  | 11-12 November 2020 |
 | AACL/IJCNLP 2020 | Suzhou, China | 4-7 December 2020 |

 We would be grateful if you could confirm your participation in the committee by replying to this email or post a comment on https://github.com/nlposs/NLP-OSS/issues/1.
 We hope that you confirm your participation soon.
+If we don't hear from you to step down from the PC role, we would automatically add you in as part of the PC in NLP-OSS 2020.

 If you have other PC candidates that you would like to recommend for the workshop, please do contact us.